 During fall and spring breaks, students may stay in their residence hall rooms, however, during winter break all students must vacate their rooms for the duration of the break*.
 Anytime you leave campus for more than several days, the tips below are great to keep in mind, but particularly during break periods.

-*Students with academic year plus breaks and year-round contracts may stay in their rooms during all breaks.
+*Students with academic year plus breaks may stay in their rooms during all breaks.

 After the residence halls close, each room is inspected by Residence Life staff to ensure that the building has been properly prepared for the semester break period.
 As needed, other Housing & Dining Services staff may enter student rooms over the break period to address maintenance concerns, replace smoke detector batteries, or to ensure that the building continues to be secure.

-*Residents with year-round and academic year plus breaks are exempt from this policy
+*Residents with academic year plus breaks contracts are exempt from this policy

 What we provide